-Celebrate Earth Hour™ every hour for polar bears by taking our Power Down challenge—and speak up for energy conservation to friends, family members, and colleagues.
+Celebrate Earth Hour™ every hour for polar bears by taking our Power Down challenge—and speak up for energy conservation to friends, family members, and elected officials.

-- Switch off the lights for one hour on Earth Hour—March 29, 2014—to show your support for action on climate change.
+- Switch off the lights for one hour on Earth Hour—8:30 p.m. local time on March 29, 2014—to show your support for action on climate change.

 - Have kids?
 Play our Phantom Power Hunt game.

 - Spread the word.
 Share our pre-made social media images and content on your favorite networks.

 - Invite others to join you!
 Give the gift of a smart power strip (with a note explaining why).
 Or gather with family and friends for a candlelight dinner centered around a discussion of local climate change policy—and how you can get involved.
 For information, start by searching your state government website and then look for a local climate change action group.

 - Make it a community-wide challenge!
 See our Power Down Community Action Toolkit for ideas and support materials.